sagemath/trac_to_gh/Issue 5614.md

 # Issue 5614: [with patch, not ready for review] add top-of-stack caching for fast_callable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5614

 Original creator: cwitty